 We have had the pleasure of running many interesting projects over the years.
-Created and developed as funding became available to benefit the youth and our Cowichan community as a whole.
+Created and developed to benefit the youth and our Cowichan community as a whole.
 Check out some of our past projects below!

 COS has been proud to offer the only GSA group for youth in the Cowichan Valley for many years.

 Unfortunately, we don’t have the funding or the staffing to continue providing this awesome group at this time.

 We will keep you posted if anything changes!